 If you like the idea of adding on another hike, you can hike to Bench and Snow Lakes.
 The trailhead is located on Stevens Canyon Road, just a short distance away from Reflection Lake.
 This hike is 2.7 miles round-trip and takes about 2 hours.

 The final stop of the day is the Grove of the Patriarchs Trail.
 It can be challenging to get a parking space here since it is a popular spot.
 This easy, 1.5 mile round trip trail takes you past some of the largest and oldest trees in Mount Rainier National Park.
 These ancient Douglas firs, western red cedars, and western hemlocks are enormous.
 You will cross a suspension bridge and then walk on a series of boardwalk and dirt trails through the forest.
-Note: The Grove of the Patriarchs Trail is closed due to damage to the suspension bridge from flooding.
+Note: The Grove of the Patriarchs Trail is closed due to damage to the suspension bridge from flooding and construction on the bridge is not expected to start until 2027.
 Get updates on the National Park Service website.

 Grove of the Patriarchs Washington itinerary